 When you get home, check your account to see if your points posted.
 I use Awardwallet to keep track of my points.
-I’m usually obsessive and check daily for updates but I also get a weekly summary emailed to me so I can see all the changes to my points balances.
+I get a weekly summary from Awardwallet emailed to me so I can see all the changes to my points balances.
 Credit for hotels and flights will usually show up in a few days.
 If you are crediting your points to a partner, like getting airline miles for a car rental, those can take several days to several weeks to show up.
 Be patient, but keep checking.

 There will eventually be a time that your miles don’t post.

-Example: I always credit my flights on JetBlue to Hawaiian Airlines.
+Example: I used to credit my flights on JetBlue to Hawaiian Airlines.
 The two airlines are partners and I’ve had a Hawaiian airlines account for years.
-I just credit my flights on JetBlue to them to keep my HawaiianMiles account active.
-I also like that the miles I earn are based on the distance I fly instead of the price of the ticket.
-Even though I can enter my HawaiianMiles number on the JetBlue website when I make a reservation, I’ve never automatically gotten credit for the miles.
-I always have to send a request to their help desk with all my flight information and a copy of my boarding pass to ask for them to credit my missing miles.
+I credited my flights on JetBlue to them to keep my HawaiianMiles account active.
+I also liked that the miles I earned were based on the distance flown instead of the price of the ticket.
+Even though I always entered my HawaiianMiles number on the JetBlue website, I never automatically received credit for the miles.
+I had to send a request to their help desk with all my flight information and a copy of my boarding pass to ask for them to credit my missing miles.
 Note: I don’t do this anymore since getting the JetBlue Credit card.

 The airlines, hotels and rental car companies will not track you down to give you the points you earned.
 It’s up to you to put in all the information correctly, book an eligible rate, keep your paperwork and make sure you get credit for what you deserve.
 If you don’t get it you need to follow through and be persistent.
 They’re your points, so make sure you get them.